ARW4/FPL_Project/README.md

 ````

 ### Looping API Call
-The endpoint used for retrieving the player stats is such that you can only call data from one player at a time using their player id.
-In order to download the data for all players possible it was neccessary to create a loop.<br>
+The endpoint used for retrieving the player stats is such that you can only call data from one player at a time using the player id.
+In order to download the data for all players possible it was neccessary to create a loop that cycles through all possible player ids and downloads the respective data.<br>
 1 - Using a pre-existing data frame that contained all the player IDs to create a new data frame
 ````r
 # Creating a data frame only containing completed matchday IDs